-A jumbo mortgage doesn’t have a technical definition; it is the “white space” where Agency mortgages stop.
+A jumbo mortgage doesn’t have a technical “definition”.
+It is the “white space” where Agency mortgages stop.
 If it had a static definition it would never be the same two years in a row.
-And jumbo’s have a multiple of variables.
+And Jumbos have multiple variables.

-An astute Loan Officer realizes that there is a choice above the conforming loan limit to pursue either an Agency High Balance OR a Jumbo application.
+An astute Loan Officer realizes that there is a choice greater than the conforming loan limit to pursue either an (A) Agency High Balance OR a (B) Jumbo application.
 BOTH HAVE INDIVIDUAL ADVANTAGES (and weaknesses) that are too complicated and fluid to list here.

-If your mortgage balance exceeds the top loan limits be sure to engage competent counsel to guide you on the choices.
-I promise if there is only one tool in the tool box, that will be the tool that will be recommended.
+If your mortgage balance exceeds the top loan limits be sure to engage a competent mortgage advisor to guide you on the choices.
+I promise if there is only 1 tool in the toolbox…. that will be the recommended tool.
 Our experience shows that in EVERY case, one tool will have a vast competitive advantage over the other.
 Many mortgage companies (but not GoldCoast) restrict their jumbo offering to just Adjustable Rate Mortgages.

-A definition to a jumbo mortgage is closest to that of an orphan.
+The definition of a jumbo mortgage is closest to that of an orphan.
 It doesn’t have the benefits of an Agency mortgage and at certain times, it is not wanted by the investment community.
-Access to a jumbo mortgage, as demonstrated earlier in this past this decade, is not always a certainty.
+Access to a jumbo mortgage, as demonstrated in the 2009 to 2014 period, is not always a certainty.